SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/04-queue/02-linear-queue.md

 # Linear Queue

 ## Concept
-> We have covered and implement the queue in the introduction.
+> We have covered and implemented the queue in the introduction.

 A **linear queue**, also known as a **simple queue** is a type of `queue` data structure, where the elements are stored in a linear or sequential manner.
 The first element is called `head`, and the last element of the queue is called `tail`.

 The primary operations of the queue are:

 * **Enqueue**: The insertion of a node at the end of the queue, which is at the `rear`/`tail`.
-* **Dequeue**: The deletion of a node occuers at the start of the queue, which is at the `head`/`front`.
+* **Dequeue**: The deletion of a node occurs at the start of the queue, which is at the `head`/`front`.

 ![1702816143315](images/02-linear-queue/1702816143315.png)